 I have been an Academic Editor for PeerJ since September 2015, and Section Editor for its "Biochemistry, Biophysics and Molecular Biology" section since its creation in February 2018.

-Aquatic & Marine Chemistry Atmospheric Chemistry Biochemistry Biogeochemistry Bioinformatics Biophysics Computational Biology Ecotoxicology Green Chemistry Metabolic Sciences Microbiology Molecular Biology Pharmacology Synthetic Biology Toxicology
+Agricultural Science Aquatic & Marine Chemistry Atmospheric Chemistry Biochemistry Bioengineering Biogeochemistry Bioinformatics Biophysics Biotechnology Cell Biology Computational Biology Developmental Biology Ecotoxicology Green Chemistry Metabolic Sciences Microbiology Molecular Biology Mycology Neuroscience Pharmacology Plant Science Synthetic Biology Toxicology Virology

 Past or current institution affiliations